-The property has been altered, a conservatory extension has been built at the rear and French doors installed providing access from the living room into the conservatory.
+The property has been altered and extended, a two storey extension has been built at the side.
+The conservatory extension has been built at the rear and more recently the roof replaced with a pitched and tiled roof effectively creating a sun-room rather than a conservatory.